PRISM-Consult: A Panel-of-Experts Architecture for Clinician-Aligned Diagnosis: Discussion

 \subsection{Limits}

+Three significant limitations temper interpretation: \paragraph{Multi-label handling (limitation and evaluation plan)} First, the present corpus is effectively single-label across directories, so the multi-label routing regime was not strongly exercised.
+We therefore treat multi-label arbitration as a priority validation objective.
+In future work we will evaluate confirmed multi-diagnosis cases (e.g., AMI+PE) and report multi-label routing quality (e.g., Recallall@k / top-$k$ coverage, calibration by prefix length), along with structured audits of arbitration outcomes and fail-open behavior in safety-critical presentations.

-Three limitations temper interpretation.
-First, the present corpus is effectively single-label across directories, so the multi-label routing regime was not strongly exercised; future cohorts should include confirmed multi-diagnosis cases to probe arbitration.
-Second, class imbalance (e.g., the relatively small Musculoskeletal pool) likely contributes to higher perplexity and calibration variance for that head; targeted sampling, modest adapter rank increases, and data augmentation (token normalization for near-synonymous events) are straightforward mitigations.
-Third, learned absolute positional embeddings fix the maximum context length and may not extrapolate; if longer horizons are needed, rotary or ALiBi encodings can be substituted with minimal disruption to the rest of the stack.
-Finally, threshold selection in the current run favored a near-constraint point (life-threat recall $<0.98$ on test); future reports should hard-enforce prespecified safety constraints and present confidence intervals via bootstrap over episodes.
+\paragraph{Limited Clinical Domains and Skewed Patient-Mix} Second, this study evaluates only five specialist families selected to support clear gold-labeling and clinically meaningful ED coverage; this does not represent the full breadth of ED consult services.
+In addition, cohort composition reflects the selected diagnostic families and may be skewed toward higher-acuity presentations resulting in class imbalance (e.g., the relatively small Musculoskeletal pool) likely contributes to higher perplexity and calibration variance for that head; targeted sampling, modest adapter rank increases, and data augmentation (token normalization for near-synonymous events) are straightforward mitigations for class imbalance, and future work should also aim to expand the specialist panel (e.g., neurologic, infectious/sepsis, renal/metabolic, toxicologic/trauma) and evaluate scalability of routing and arbitration as the panel grows, and (ii) validate generalization on broader, less-selected cohorts and across sites/time periods to better reflect real-world ED case mix. \paragraph{Fixed Positional Embeddings may Prove too Rigid for Model Adaptability} Third, learned absolute positional embeddings fix the maximum context length and may not extrapolate; if longer horizons are needed, rotary or ALiBi encodings can be substituted with minimal disruption to the rest of the stack.

+Additionally, we note that threshold selection in the current run favored a near-constraint point (life-threat recall $<0.98$ on test); future reports should hard-enforce prespecified safety constraints and present confidence intervals via bootstrap over episodes.